Quantization of algebraic invariants through Topological Quantum Field Theories: TQFTs with basepoints and representation varieties

+Let us consider an algebraic invariant of algebraic varieties, that is a map $\phi: \Var{k} \to R$ into some (commutative, unitary) ring $R$ such that $\phi(X) = \phi(Y)$ if $X$ is isomorphic to $Y$.
+We want to focus on those invariants that are subtle enough to capture the dimension of the algebraic varieties.

-\begin{defn} A map $\phi: \Var{k} \to R$ of algebraic varieties with values in a ring $R$ is said to be \emph{weakly dimension-aware} if, for any smooth algebraic varieties $X$ and $Y$, $\phi(X) = \phi(Y)$ implies that $\dim X = \dim Y$.
-It is said to be \emph{dimension-aware} if this property holds for any algebraic varieties, even if they are not smooth. \end{defn}
+\begin{defn} An algebraic invariant $\phi: \Var{k} \to R$ is said to be \emph{weakly dimension-aware} if there exists a group homomorphism $d: (R-\{0\}, \cdot) \to (\ZZ, +)$, called the \emph{dimension witness}, and a natural number $N \geq 1$ such that $d(n) = 0$ for all $n$ in the ring of integers of $R$ and $d(\phi(X)) = N\dim X$ for every smooth algebraic variety $X$.
+It is said to be \emph{dimension-aware} if this equality holds for any algebraic varieties, even if they are not smooth. \end{defn}

-\begin{ex} The Poincar\'e polynomial $P_c(X) = \sum_k (-1)^k H_c(X) t^k$ of the compactly supported (sheaf) cohomology of an algebraic variety $X$ is a weakly dimension-aware invariant since, for $X$ smooth, the degree of $P_c(X)$ is twice the dimension of $X$. \end{ex}
+\begin{ex} The Poincar\'e polynomial $P_c(X) = \sum_k (-1)^k H_c(X) t^k \in \ZZ[t]$ of the compactly supported (sheaf) cohomology of an algebraic variety $X$ is a weakly dimension-aware invariant since, for $X$ smooth, the degree of $P_c(X)$ is twice the dimension of $X$. \end{ex}

 \begin{ex} An important invariant associated to an algebraic variety is its virtual class in the Grothendieck ring $\K{\Var{k}}$ of algebraic varieties.
 Recall that $\K{\Var{k}}$ is the ring generated by isomorphism classes of algebraic varieties, denoted by $[X]$, modulo the cut-and-paste relations $ [X] = [Y] + [X - Y] $, for any algebraic variety $X$ and any locally closed set $Y \subseteq X$.
-In this way, we can form the invariant $\phi(X) = [X]$, called the \emph{virtual class} or the \emph{motive} of $X$.
+In this way, we can form the invariant $\phi: \Var{k} \to \K{\Var{k}}$, $\phi(X) = [X]$, called the \emph{virtual class} or the \emph{motive} of $X$.
 Notice that the Poincar\'e polynomial with compact support factorizes through the Grothendieck ring of algebraic varieties

 Here, $\Var{k}^{sm}$ denotes the subcategory of $\Var{k}$ of smooth algebraic varieties.
 In particular, since the virtual class of any algebraic variety can be written as the sum of smooth subvarieties \cite{bittner2004universal}, this implies that the virtual class of an algebraic variety is a dimension-aware invariant. \end{ex}